Create and configure a Recovery Services vault

 - After opting-in, it might take up to 48 hours for the backup items to be available in secondary regions.

-- Currently CRR for Azure VMs is supported only for Azure Resource Manger Azure VMs.
+- Currently, CRR for Azure VMs is supported for Azure Resource Manager Azure VMs and encrypted Azure VMs.
 Classic Azure VMs won't be supported.
 When additional management types support CRR, then they'll be automatically enrolled.

 - Cross Region Restore currently can't be reverted back to GRS or LRS once the protection is initiated for the first time.